Shin-Aska/personal-website-repository/articles/the-best-browser-for-steamdeck.md

 - [ ] [![](images/steamdeck.png)](images/steamdeck.png)
 - [ ] Figure 1.
 Customized Vivaldi running on Steam deck

-1. [Vivaldi](https://flathub.org/apps/com.vivaldi.Vivaldi) - Vivaldi packs alot of features to boot and some of its features are better suited for the Deck such as Built in toolbar clock, sync with notes and reading list and easy to customize user interface
+1. [Vivaldi](https://flathub.org/apps/com.vivaldi.Vivaldi) - Vivaldi packs alot of features to boot and some of its features are better suited for the Deck such as Built in toolbar clock, sync with notes and reading list and easy to customize user interface.

 2. [Edge](https://flathub.org/apps/com.microsoft.Edge) - Edge is a good choice if you are looking for a chromium based browser.
-Although it does not contain the features Vivaldi has that I have listed above, it does however have features better suited for a browser user such as Built in coupon finder and Built in image editor
+Although it does not contain the features Vivaldi has that I have listed above, it does however have features better suited for a browser user such as Built in coupon finder and Built in image editor.

 - [ ] [![](images/steamdeck_edge_highlight.png)](images/steamdeck_edge_highlight.png)
 - [ ] Figure 2.
 Edge running on Steam deck